SayKit

 await say.load();

-Use assign() when you already have message data and want to attach it directly.
+Use assign() when you already have messages in hand and want to attach them directly, no loader required.

 say.assign('fr', {